Curfew imposed in Gregory Park, St Catherine

 |

-ST CATHERINE, Jamaica — A 48-hour curfew has been imposed in sections of Gregory Park, St Catherine, where there has been a flare-up of violence recently.
+ST CATHERINE, Jamaica — A 48-hour curfew has been imposed in sections of Gregory Park, St Catherine beginning 6:00 pm on Friday, August 20.

-The curfew began at 6:00 pm on Friday, August 13 and will remain in effect until 6:00 pm on Sunday, August 15.
+The police said it will remain in effect until 6:00 pm on Sunday, August 22.

-According to the police, the boundaries of the curfew run from the north along the Dyke road about 1,759 metres from the round-a-bout to the intersection of Portmore Village and Dyke Road.
+North: Along the Dyke road about 1,759 metres from the round-a-bout to the intersection of Portmore Village and Dyke Road;

-The boundaries also run from the south along the train line from the intersection of the Dyke Road to the intersection of the Municipal Boulevard about 2,080 metres.
+South: Along the train line from the intersection of the Dyke Road to the intersection of the Municipal Boulevard about 2080 metres;

-The curfew covers the east along Dyke Road about 695 metres from the intersection of Portmore Village Boulevard to the train line.
+East: Along Dyke Road about 695 metres from the intersection of Portmore Village Boulevard to the train line; and

-During the hours of the curfew, all persons within the boundaries of the curfew are required to remain within their premises unless otherwise authorised in writing by the ground commander.
+The police said during the hours of the curfew, all individuals within the boundaries of the curfew are required to remain within their premises unless otherwise authorised in writing by the ground commander.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login